 Make culture visible to employees.
 What they see each day matters.
 What do employees see as they walk in the door?
 Whether in a plant or office setting or working remotely, on-site communications and/or intranet messaging reinforce culture.
 The presence of cultural branding signals to employees the value the company places on the culture and employees.

 Provide managers with toolkits for each value.
 Create toolkits with materials and messaging that managers can use to talk about values and behaviors and share with employees.
 Some managers are comfortable talking about culture and others are not.
 If managers have not talked about culture before, it could feel daunting and unauthentic for them to suddenly work it into conversation.
-Providing managers with information also helps them identify opportunities to talk about culture in a way that's authentic
+Providing managers with information also helps them identify opportunities to talk about culture in a way that's authentic.

 Provide resources and tools for managers and employees to recognize each other.
 Recognition is a powerful way to make people feel good about their contributions and promote behaviors that you'd like team members to replicate.
 Provide managers with the training and tools they need to coach and provide positive feedback to direct reports.
 Also enable peers to recognize other peers for demonstrating desired behaviors.

-Engage leadership in communicating culture that makes maximize use of their time for the greatest impact.
+Engage leadership in communicating culture in a way that makes maximum use of their time for the greatest impact.
 If your company has clearly defined values but leadership never talks about or demonstrates them, then neither will anyone else.
 A mix of approaches can make their support visible to employees: 1) organically use examples of values and behaviors whenever talking about business initiatives, projects and goals, 2) share a video about the value of culture, giving all employees access to it 3) talk often with their direct reports (top-tier leadership) about the importance of being a role model for the culture and 4) support cultural training for managers and/or all employees.